jquast/blessed/docs/pains.rst

 On some systems however, the key for backspace is actually labeled and transmitted as "delete", though its function in the operating system behaves just as backspace.
-It is highly recommend to accept **both** ``KEY_DELETE`` and ``KEY_BACKSPACE`` as having the same meaning except when implementing full screen editors.

-And only then, to provide the choice to map delete as true delete as a non-default configuration option.
+It is highly recommend to accept **both** ``KEY_DELETE`` and ``KEY_BACKSPACE`` as having the same meaning except when implementing full screen editors, and provide a choice to enable the delete mode by configuration.

 The misnomer of ANSI
 --------------------